-Similar to the SCRI design using the binomial-based MaxSPRT method for pre-vaccination control intervals, sequential testing analyses will be conducted using the post-vaccination control intervals as appropriate for specific safety events of interest.
+Any safety events of interest with signals detected and not already analyzed during the signal detection phase with the SCRI design using the binomial-based MaxSPRT will be analyzed during the signal evaluation phase using SCRI design using the binomial-based MaxSPRT method for post-vaccination control intervals.
 This will be conducted during the signal evaluation phase in order to allow time to accumulate during the post-vaccination control period.
-The same statistical methodology as described for the pre-vaccination control intervals will be applied.
+The same statistical methodology as described above will be applied.